 I’m a wild enthusiast for learning foreign languages and for using technology in the right way to make language learning easier.

-My approach to developing language-learning software is simple.
 “If we can test something and prove that it works, we do it!”

 Programmer Emeritus — Christopher Morrison